AMIDATE- etomidate injection, solution

 In clinical studies, elderly patients demonstrated decreased initial distribution volumes and total clearance of etomidate.
 Protein binding of etomidate to serum albumin was also significantly decreased in these individuals.

 Reduced plasma cortisol and aldosterone levels have been reported following induction doses of etomidate.
-These results persist for approximately 6–8 hours and appear to be unresponsive to ACTH stimulation.
+These results persist for approximately 6 to 8 hours and appear to be unresponsive to ACTH stimulation.
 This probably represents blockage of 11 beta-hydroxylation within the adrenal cortex.

 AMIDATE is indicated by intravenous injection for the induction of general anesthesia.
 When considering use of AMIDATE, the usefulness of its hemodynamic properties (see CLINICAL PHARMACOLOGY) should be weighed against the high frequency of transient skeletal muscle movements (see ADVERSE REACTIONS).

 Intravenous AMIDATE is also indicated for the supplementation of subpotent anesthetic agents, such as nitrous oxide in oxygen, during maintenance of anesthesia for short operative procedures such as dilation and curettage or cervical conization.